coder/coder/docs/about/architecture.md

 provisionerd is the execution context for infrastructure modifying providers.
 At the moment, the only provider is Terraform (running `terraform`).

 By default, the Coder server runs multiple provisioner daemons.
-[External provisioners](../admin/provisioners.md) can be added for enhanced security or scalability.
+[External provisioners](../admin/provisioners.md) can be added for security or scalability purposes.

 ## Agents